— 11 min read

 MMC usher in a whole host of benefits for construction professionals and clients, which makes them attractive for both sides of the construction project equation.
 Here are some of the key benefits that they unlock:

-Enhanced efficiency and speed
+Improved efficiency and speed

 Most of the MMC we have discussed in this article involve fabricating elements in a factory or warehouse setting instead of on the building site.
 This brings with it the benefits of a production line-style of working, which is faster than building on site.
 There are fewer, if any, distractions or delays caused by unforeseen site conditions, as the environment is controlled and purpose-built.
 Many MMCs also speed up site construction work, too, as components arrive prefabricated and need less set-up time.
+Ultimately, this leads to a much faster project delivery than traditional methods of construction.

 Using MMC, combined with just-in-time deliveries, dramatically enhances project efficiency.
 This method requires meticulous planning but offers massive benefits, allowing projects to proceed faster by resolving potential on-site construction clashes beforehand.